Tempera Vs Acrylic Paint – What Is the Difference

 1. Acrylic Paint to Be Used on Plastic

 You can surely use acrylic paint on the plastic, but first, you need to prep the plastic surface with primer and sealant.
-Without preparation, you will not get fine finishing of acrylic paint on plastic.
+Without preparation, you will not get a fine finish of acrylic paint on plastic.

 Converting Tempera Paint into Acrylic